Section 1: Questions about admission to the programme

-If my previous education was completely held in English, do I require taking a TOEFL or IELTS-Test?
+If my previous education was completely held in English, do I also have to take a TOEFL or IELTS-Test?

-We may waive the English test in such cases, but we treat this on an individual basis by use of all documents to supply in the hard copy-application package.
+We may waive the English test in such cases, but we treat this on an individual basis by considering all documents to supply in the application process.
 Students with English as their mother-tongue of course are exempted.

 What is an APS?
 Do I need APS in the application package?

 All applicants from CHINA, VIETNAM and MONGOLIA have to hand in one of the originals of APS result report.
 Without the APS, a admission to the programme is not possible.
 The test must confirm your knowledge in your relevant field of study.